efredericks/gvsu-cis373/assets/labs/lab8.md

 As a hint, you'll need to create a second hash object to handle the incoming string.

-Here's a video of what I'd expect to see: TBD - RECORD VIDYA

 ## Homework - Hashing data

 For your deliverables, your code must do two things: